accesscode-2-2/unit-0/lessons/week-0/2015-06-02_variables.md

 In the code above, ```age``` is a variable that stores the value 42; Every time you reference ```age``` in your program, the computer will know that you mean 42.

+### Pointers

+A pointer is a variable that points to another variable.
+Specifically, pointers store the address of another variable.

 # Types

 In Objective-C, each variable is preceded by a specific type.
 These types serve a few purposes: